Pablo-Arias/hpc_analyses/README.md

 conda develop "$(pwd)/../prepro"
 ```

-> If you prefer not to use `conda develop`, add this snippet at the top of your scripts:
+If conda develop doesn't work, you can add this snippet at the top of your scripts:
 >
 > ```python
 > from pathlib import Path; import sys